vi/websocat/doc/functions.md

 ## shutdown_and_drop

 Shutdown the writing part of a socket and drop it.
-If reading part was used extracted and used elswere, it stays active.
+If reading part was used extracted and used elsewhere, it stays active.

 Parameters: